kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 The outputted site does some very cool things...here's short list:

-* lots of content is written in [Markdown](http://daringfireball.net/projects/markdown/ "visit the markdown documentation page")...it all gets converted to to HTML.
+* lots of content is written in [Markdown](http://daringfireball.net/projects/markdown/ "visit the markdown documentation page")...it all gets converted to HTML.
 * the logic displays posts on the [home page](/) in a very "dynamic" way (more on this in a future post).
 * four category-specific pages are generated.
 * an XML-powered RSS file for syndication is built.